JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Tips-and-Tricks.md

 1.  **Use [study links with confirmation](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation):** Choose the 'Confirm First' version of the study link.
 This link displays a "study entry" page before the actual study begins, and this entry page can be opened multiple times without invalidating the underlying single-use link.
 2.  **[Allow preview](Restricting-study-flow.html#allow-preview):** You can continue using Personal/General Single links and enable a [preview link](Restricting-study-flow.html#preview-links).
 This allows participants to open the *first component* of your study as many times as they wish.
 The single-use restriction then applies only to subsequent components.

+### HTTP 431: Request Header Fields Too Large

+If you encounter an [HTTP 431 (Request Header Fields Too Large)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/431) error while using JATOS in your browser, it may be due to the size of the JATOS_ID cookies.
+To resolve this, you can do one of the following:

+* Delete the `JATOS_ID` cookies from your browser.
+* Set the property `play.server.akka.max-header-value-length = 32k` in your `jatos.conf` file.
+* Update to JATOS version 3.9.8 or newer.